eWaterCycle/ewatercycle/docs/hpc_to_cluster.rst

 - ``#SBATCH -t 09:00:00``

 Here you specify job runtime.
-On the Cartesius we have a budget, each half hour cpu runtime costs 1 point on the budget.
+On the Snellius we have a budget, each half hour cpu runtime costs 1 point on the budget.
 A Node consists of 24 cores meaning that the specified runtime (9 hours) costs 24*2*9 points on the budget.

 - ``#SBATCH -N 1``